ONSdigital/ras-party/API.md

 * `GET /respondents/id/3b136c4b-7a14-4904-9e01-13364dd7b972`

 &mdash; When a respondent is requested this returns a concrete representation of the respondent party.
-TODO: This representation will include the business associations and any survey enrolments.
+TODO: This representation will include any businesses associated with the respondent and any survey enrolments they have.

 ### Example JSON Response
 ```json